 Many factors come into play when you’re faced with a DUI.
 As your Chicago DUI attorney, Calandriello will explain them all.
 He will review your case from top to bottom, leaving no stone unturned, so that you get the results you deserve.
 He will carefully comb through the video, audio, court file, and police report to determine exactly what occurred.
 Often, this process will uncover items that can lead to a successful outcome—from a motion to quash evidence, suppress your Breathalyzer result, or a petition to rescind.

 You may not realize it but there are really two cases pending when you’re arrested for a DUI: the criminal case and the civil case.
-Your license may be suspended regardless of if you provide a breath sample or not.
+Your license will be suspended regardless if you provide a breath sample or not.
 That’s why it’s essential you contact a Chicago DUI lawyer as soon as possible.
 The Law Office of Daniel Calandriello may be able to file a petition to rescind your Statutory Summary Suspension.
 Timing is crucial because the clock is ticking regarding your driving privileges.

 If you’ve lost your driving privileges because of a DUI, child support or any other judgment, don’t despair…there are multiple options available to get you back on the road legally.
 The key is to find a knowledgeable Chicago criminal defense attorney who understands the administrative hearing process and will work toward the most favorable outcome for you.